nodebox/emrg.be/activities/workshops.md

 * [Khlim - Media and Design Academy, Genk, Belgium](http://www.mad-fac.be/)
 * [Vilnius Academy of Arts, Vilnius, Lithuania](http://www.vda.lt)

-We keep **a blog on most the recent workshops** at [our workshops page](http://workshops.nodebox.net/).
-Feel free to browse through them and see what students, mostly without any previous knowledge, did with NodeBox in a period of one (or sometimes) two weeks.
+We keep **a blog on most of the recent workshops** at [our workshops page](http://workshops.nodebox.net/).
+Feel free to browse through them and see what students, mostly without any previous knowledge, did with NodeBox in a period of one or two weeks.

 People or organizations **interested in organizing a workshop** can **contact us**: